Freskoko/CycleTrafficWeather/INF161report.md

 -----------------------------------

 - *Total_trafikk*
 <p> The numbers for the two rows of traffic were combined to one.

 </p>
 Range: N/A

 -----------------------------------

 ### Considered Features that were decided against

 - *Total traffic in retning Danmarkplass*,
 - *Total traffic in retning Florida*,

-<p> The reason adding this coloumn doesnt work is, well, if we know how much traffic there is, there is no point in guessing how much traffic there is.
+<p> The reason adding this column does not work is, well, if we know how much traffic there is, there is no point in guessing how much traffic there is.
 </p>

 Range: N/A